 Manuel Antonio Costa Rica: Complete Visitors Guide

-There is a central downtown area near the national park with some shops and restaurants across from Manuel Antonio Beach.
+The town has a central downtown area near the national park with some shops and restaurants across from Manuel Antonio Beach.

 But, most hotels and places to eat are located on a curvy hill road above the beach.